niftyduck/MineflayerTestbench/README.md

 `minecraft:cake`

 are all valid examples, the namespace can be omitted, as well as the components or the count, which is assumed to be 1 unless specified.

+### Init commands
+Commands can also be run by the bot before starting the test, these are inserted after the hotbar section and are identified by beginning with a `/`.
+They can be used to for example provide the bot with experience points to test anvil usage.

+Since they are read after the hotbar, if no hotbar items are provided, a blank line must be left at the top of the csv for these commands to be executed.

+Just like for the inventory section, you can put commands either all in the same line or multiple lines, there is no set format.
+Commands are read alongside the inventory, so they can be mixed in with inventory items, but it's not reccommended for readability.

 ### Structure
 A structure has to also be defined in the file.
 This will be generated at the coordinates decided at runtime and will be constructed inside a Barrier block cage with the minimum size to fit the structure, and height being 3 blocks minimum.
 Every block and entity inside the bounding box will be deleted.
 This can be increased by adding empty rows and columns.